pingcap/docs-cn/br/pitr-known-issues.md

 Currently, the log backup feature is not fully adapted to TiDB Lightning.
 Therefore, data imported in the physical mode of TiDB Lightning cannot be backed up to logs.

 In upstream clusters where you create log backup tasks, avoid using the TiDB Lightning physical mode to import data.
 Instead, you can use TiDB Lightning logical mode.
-If you do need to use the physical mode, perform a full backup after the import is complete, so that PITR can be restored to the time point after the full backup.
+If you do need to use the physical mode, perform a snapshot backup after the import is complete, so that PITR can be restored to the time point after the snapshot backup.

 ## When you use the self-built Minio system as the storage for log backups, running `br restore point` or `br log truncate` returns a `RequestCanceled` error